 For more than 20 miles north to south, the Intracoastal Waterway and its canals divvy up the Fort Lauderdale area, creating alcoves of local culture and cuisine.
 That’s how we got the nickname the Venice of the Americas.

-The number and variety of waterside dining options in the Fort Lauderdale area spans seven towns.
-Which means that even you long-time locals will find one or two new places to try in this article.
+The number and variety of waterside dining options in the Fort Lauderdale area span seven towns.
+That means even your long-time locals will find one or two new places to try in this article.

 So, without further ado, here’s a curated list of the very best Intracoastal Waterway dining options our area has to offer.